 What’s your message to patients and caregivers now?

 Keep the feet moving forward.
-I think being positive and being optimistic and taking control of what you can is super important.
-You control your thoughts and what you think about, try to stay positive because your thoughts dictate your actions, your actions really do dictate your future.
+I think being positive, being optimistic, and taking control of what you can is super important.
+You control your thoughts and what you think about.
+Try to stay positive, because your thoughts dictate your actions, and your actions really do dictate your future.

 In feeding your mind and body with positivity and healthy nutrients, whether it’s health thoughts or healthy food, it allows you to be in the driver’s seat much more than anything else.

-There’s a lot of things that are out of your control, but there are things that are in your control and do your best to make good choices.
+There’s a lot of things that are out of your control, but there are things that are in your control.
+Do your best to make good choices.

 It’s an 80-20.
-80-percent of the time, choose positivity, choose good stuff, choose smoothies and supplements, and detoxifiers, choose to surround yourself with people with positive attitude, optimism, hope, love, laughter, light.
+80% of the time, choose positivity; choose good stuff; choose smoothies, supplements, and detoxifiers; choose to surround yourself with people with positive attitude, optimism, hope, love, laughter, light.
 Those are in your control.